How sexual abuse affects adults | Bolt Burdon Kemp How sexual abuse affects adults | Bolt Burdon Kemp

 • Drug and alcohol abuse

-The relational and social impact of adult sexual abuse
+Social and relationship effects of adult sexual abuse

 • A preoccupation with anything sexual